-A musical INTERVAL is simply the distance between 2 notes.
+A musical INTERVAL is simply the distance between 2 pitches.

 Not exactly a tough thing to wrap your head around but INTERVALS are ABSOLUTELY CRITICAL to musical understanding and create the patterns that underpin music theory.